History of Botswana: European missionaries

+The Butua kingdom of the Kalanga peoples fell in 1840.

 The Tswana peoples faced conflict from other groups in the region, peaking in the 1850s.
 Many Batswana, particularly the Kwena and Ngwato tribes, fought against Afrikaners and Zulu tribes in the eastern Kalahari Desert.
 The Kwena and the Mmanaana fought against Boers from Transvaal in 1852, defending their territory and ending the nation's westward expansion.
 The Batswana saw missionary groups as a means of refuge from invaders, incentivising conversion to Christianity.
 Sechele requested a British protectorate in 1853 to end regional conflicts, but he was denied.

 European visitors became more common in the mid-19th century as hunters, explorers, and traders sought profit and adventure in the region.
 Many wrote travel books about the area, which were some of the only non-academic publications about present-day Botswana at the time.
 By the 1860s, migration out of the region increased as Batswana men travelled to work in South African mines.
 The discovery of the Tati Goldfields triggered the first European gold rush of Southern Africa in 1868.
 An early mining camp established in the 1870s expanded greatly as it became a major railway hub between Cape Province and Bulawayo, becoming Botswana's first major city, Francistown.
 At this point in Botswana's history, the major chiefs were all Christian.
-A war between the Kwena and the Kgafela in 1875.
+A war broke out between the Kwena and the Kgafela in 1875.
 By the end of the decade, chief Khama III of the Ngwato people seized control of British trade from the Kwena people.